kshychko/ausdigital-nry/docs/1.0/index.md

 The `param.json` file:

- * MUST be a JSON file that is valid per `nry_post_param.schema` JSON schema.
+ * MUST be a JSON file that is valid per [`nry_post_param.schema`](https://github.com/ausdigital/ausdigital-nry/blob/master/docs/resources/1.0/spec/nry_post_param.schema) JSON schema.
- * MUST contain a DURABILITY attribute that is an ISO 8601 formatted date and time string
+ * MUST contain a `DURABILITY` attribute that is an ISO 8601 formatted date string
- * The DURABILITY date must be not less than one month in the future
+ * The `DURABILITY` date MUST be not less than one month in the future
- * MUST contain a NETWORK attribute that is a valid business identifier URN per `ausdigital-dcp/1` specification.
+ * MUST contain a `NETWORK` attribute that is a valid business identifier URN per `ausdigital-dcp/1` specification.
- * MUST contain an AC_CODE attribute
+ * MUST contain an `AC_CODE` attribute, that is a non-negative integer.
- * MUST contain an RESTRICT_LIST attribute, that is a JSON list of zero or more elements that are valid business identifier URNs per `ausdigital-dcp/1`.
+ * MAY contain an `RESTRICT_LIST` attribute, that is a JSON list of zero or more elements that are valid business identifier URNs per `ausdigital-dcp/1`.
- * If the NETWORK value is a business identifier of the notary itself, then the AC_CODE MUST be interpreted per `ausdigital-nry/1`.
+ * If the `NETWORK` value is a business identifier of the notary itself, then the `AC_CODE` MUST be interpreted per `ausdigital-nry/1`.
- * If the NETWORK value is not a business identifier of the notary, the AC_CODE MAY be interpreted as AC_CODE = 3.
+ * If the `NETWORK` value is not a business identifier of the notary, the `AC_CODE` MAY be interpreted as `AC_CODE` = 3.
- * If the NETWORK value is not a business identifier of the notary, the notary MAY silently fail to store the notarised object.
+ * If the `NETWORK` value is not a business identifier of the notary, the notary MAY silently fail to store the notarised object.
- * If the NETWORK value is not a business identifier of the notary, the Notary API resource must be `/private/` (alternate NETWORKs MUST NOT be used with the `/public/` resource).
+ * If the `NETWORK` value is not a business identifier of the notary, the Notary API resource must be `/private/` (alternate `NETWORK`s MUST NOT be used with the `/public/` resource).
- * If the Notary API resource is `/public/`, the AC_CODE must be "0".
+ * If the Notary API resource is `/public/`, the `AC_CODE` must be 0.
- * If the AC_CODE is "1", "2" or "3" (or may be interpreted as "3"), the Notary API resource must be '/private/'.
+ * If the `AC_CODE` is 1, 2 or 3 (or may be interpreted as 3), the Notary API resource must be '/private/'.

 When the notary recieves a valid notarisation request, if it does not refuse the request and does not experience technical difficulties, then it MUST:

- * place notarised object in a system of record (unless the `param.json` NETWORK value is not a business identifier of the notary, in which case the notary MAY place the notarised object in a system of record)
+ * place notarised object in a system of record (unless the `param.json` `NETWORK` value is not a business identifier of the notary, in which case the notary MAY place the notarised object in a system of record)
  * reference API Spec (return HTTP 200 response code, headers, etc)
  * return HTTP body that is JSON document that is valid per `nry_post_response.schema` JSON schema.
  * The body must contain a DOC_ID attribute containing a verifyable content-address of the notarised object, using a hash and encoding scheme that is a valid IPFS address.